greg/objser-swift/README.md

 ## Implementation notes

 -	The errors thrown by various functions are currently largely undocumented, and their associated objects are not very useful for determining the cause of an error.
 These will be significantly changed, and should not be depended on (use `try?` on throwing functions instead trying to make sense of a caught error).

--	Serialisable types that are not `Mappable` should not introduce cycles into the object graph, due to a workaround used by `Serialiser` that will be fixed soon.

 -	The current `InputStream` and `OutputStream` structs are temporary; a better IO API will be added in the future.